clirdlf/eresearchnetwork/consultation.md

  * **Critique an interface or piece of documentation**.
 Your team provides links to something that needs an outside eye.
 This might be a repository interface, a website that explains services, or a piece of internally-focused workflow documentation.
 The consultant reviews the links and provides feedback during an hour-long call.

 ## Directions
-Please choose one of the options above and let us know of your interest by **June 14, 2017 at 7pm EST**.
-We will work to match people with the consultants so that we have time for the consults in October and November 2016.
+Please choose one of the options above and let us know of your interest by **July 31, 2017**.
+We will work to match people with the consultants so that we have time for the consults in August, September, and October 2017.

 **[Optional]** Submit feedback and brief consult description to CLIR ERN OSF instance at <https://osf.io/pdn8z/>
   * Save the file with the following convention [consultation]-[institution-name].[file-extension]